makzan/makzan-dot-me/wintersmith/contents/articles/2012-026-a-meeting-day/index.md

 Last afternoon met with Ping from Internet Socity.
 Then meet with Gordon, Carol, Manteng.

 This morning I was together with Gordon; Then noon lunch with Edmond Yu and Jack.
-2nd lunch with Intoxic; Then meet with another guy in Startup Commune; And eventing met with Franklin Ng.
+2nd lunch with Intoxic; Then meet with Paul Tsang in Startup Commune; And eventing met with Franklin Ng.

 ![2012.12.12 $1212](img_4157.jpg)
 ![image](img_6617.jpg)